DomPatmore-SAE/html-styling/html.md

 - Now, create your own guide to creating a repository on your local machine.
 This time, use a bulleted list.

+- Create a colour picker, a date picker, and a slider using only html.

 - Dowload an image from unsplash and save into your folder.
 Use an appropriate html element to render it on this page.

 - Finally use an html element to connect this page and the page you created last week.